axbryd/hXDP-Artifacts/README.md

 Here we describe how to run the same examples depicted in the software section on hXDP.
 Before doing this, we describe how to *optimize* the original eBPF bytecode to run on Sephirot.

 ## Optimization
+This is an optional step since all the ROMs are loaded inside the testbed.